willuhm-js/blog-template/README.md

 * Do not include an image in the first paragraph, use the thumbnail feature instead; thumbnails are rendered directly after the post title and tags.

 ## License
-**Blog** is licensed under the [Unlicense](https://github.com/willuhm-js/Blog/blob/main/LICENSE).
+**Blog** is licensed under the [Unlicense License](https://github.com/willuhm-js/Blog/blob/main/LICENSE).
 Feel free to do whatever with this, it is a template.